Barco Vibrasnubs & Flexible Strut Joint

 How to Install Vibrasnsub Snubbers.

 The Vibrasnub assembly can be installed in any position, from horizontal to vertical.
 However, they should be used in pairs with an acute (less than 90°) interior angle.
-If only one snubber is installed, it must be installed directly in line with the thrust force, and the moving member must be guided to eliminate any possible lateral movement.
+If only one snubber is installed, it must be installed directly in line with the thrust force, and You must guide the moving member to eliminate any possible lateral movement.

 The Strut Joints at the end of each Vibrasnub assembly can be welded to pipe or steel structure.
 The anchor points should be designed to withstand the total loadings and minimize secondary vibrations.